azureleaf/study-notes/ruby/gems/devise.md

 rails g devise user
 rails g devise admin

-# Enable scoped view @ config/initializers/devise.rb
+# Enable scoped view
+vim config/initializers/devise.rb
-config.scoped_views = true
+config.scoped_views = true # edit this line in the file above

 # Choose "blah-able" to use in the model.
 # this overrides some settings at config/initializers/devise.rb